Fellah: In Egypt

 The percentage of fellahin in Egypt was much higher than it is now in the early 20th century, before large numbers migrated into urban towns and cities.
 In 1927, anthropologist Winifred Blackman, author of The Fellahin of Upper Egypt, conducted ethnographic research on the life of Upper Egyptian farmers and concluded that there were observable continuities between the cultural and religious beliefs and practices of the fellahin and those of ancient Egyptians.

 In 2005, they comprised some 60 percent of the total Egyptian population.

 In the Levant

-In the Levant, specifically in Palestine, Jordan and Hauran, the term fellahin was used to refer to the majority of the countryside.
+In the Levant, specifically in Palestine, Lebanon, Jordan and Hauran, the term fellahin was used to refer to the majority of the countryside.
 The term fallah was also applied to native people from several regions in the North Africa and the Middle East, also including those of Cyprus.

+In Iraq

+The Fellahin in Iraq are the rural inhabitants who relied primarily on agriculture as their main source of livelihood.
+Historically, the term Fellahin in Iraq was used to refer to villagers closely associated with the land and agricultural work.

 In Dobruja

 During the nineteenth century, some Muslim Fellah families from Ottoman Syria settled in Dobruja, a region now divided between Bulgaria and Romania, then part of the Ottoman Empire.
 They fully intermingled with the Turks and Tatars, and were Turkified.